cipherwithadot/Website-Downloader/README.md

 # Website-Cloner
-Made With NodeJS | Not Fast | Code Not By Me
+This is made with NodeJS and is not fast + Code Not By Me

+Will somehow make website downloader faster if i get more stars idk